spudart/siteground-cpu-download/README.md

 # siteground-cpu-download
-Siteground's web hosting offers a monthly CPU chart, but no option to download the data.
+Siteground's web hosting offers a chart that shows the past 30 days of CPU seconds activity, but no option to download the data.
 This script will convert the chart to a downloadable .CSV file.

-1. Open your CPU page on Siteground (https://my.siteground.com > Services > Settings > Statistics)
+1. Open the page that has the "CPU Seconds" chart on Siteground (https://my.siteground.com > Services > Settings > Statistics)
 2. Scroll down to the "CPU Seconds" chart.
 3. Change the "View By" from "Hour" to "Day"
 4. Make sure all the sites are visible in the chart.